 Namibia is a popular self-drive destination.
 The roads are good, and traffic is light.
 Driving through the arid landscape adds to the experience and underlines what makes Namibia so special: the wide-open spaces.
 The circuits described below can be done as self-drive packages or with driver-guides.
-Most lodges have airstrips, and you can also choose a tailor-made safari, flying between any of the places described below.
+Most lodges have airstrips, and you can also choose a custom safari, flying between any of the places described below.

 Northern Namibia (1 to 2 weeks)

 With a stopover in Johannesburg, you’ll arrive at Hosea Kutako International Airport (WDH) in Windhoek.
 From there you’ll take off by car through the central highlands to Etosha National Park.

 - Etosha National Park (2 to 4 days) offers the best wildlife viewing during the Dry season.
 Sit at one of the waterholes and watch the constant stream of animals come by.

 - Damaraland (3 to 5 days) is home to many desert-adapted animals, including desert elephant.
 This place of special beauty is inhabited by the Himba people and a visit to a homestead can be organized.
 The famous rock-art site, Twijfelfontein, is also a highlight in the area.